craftcms/shopify/README.md

 To install the plugin, visit the [Plugin Store](https://plugins.craftcms.com/shopify) from your Craft project, or follow these instructions.

-1. Open your terminal and go to your Craft project:
+1. Navigate to your Craft project in a new terminal:

     ```bash
     cd /path/to/project